DreamVoid/SystemlessZeroTier/README.md

 However, for NDK, `pthread_setaffinity_np` won't be available until API level 36, Android 16. (refer to https://android.googlesource.com/platform/bionic/+/master/libc/include/pthread.h)

 So in the NDK bulid version, it is replaced by the combination of `pthread_gettid_np` from `<pthread.h>` and `sched_getaffinity` from `<sched.h>`.

+## Using your phone as router, want LAN to LAN mapping?

+See [ThermalEng/zerotier-magisk](https://github.com/ThermalEng/zerotier-magisk/).
+Inform me by creating issue.
+Future function and UI integration if many module users want it.